 Not only do snap-in dentures and 4-on-1 full arch dental implants prevent bone loss, but they also actually encourage the regrowth of bone.

 Insurance rarely covers permanent or snap-in dentures.
 That means you will need to plan on paying the upfront and long-term costs of this procedure, which can be tens of thousands of dollars.
 Our 4-on-1 full arch dental implants are far more cost-effective in the long-run, and we offer several financing options to put them within financial reach.

 Snap-in dentures and permanent dentures describe the same procedure, so their costs are the same.
 The average cost for permanent dentures is $8,000-$12,000 per bridge (or row of teeth).
 That’s not the final cost since you will also have to pay for periodically replacing the removable false teeth.
 This can cost upwards of $5,000/arch, and you will have to replace the prosthetic every five years.

-All-on-four bridges also use zirconia instead of acrylic for the teeth material.
+4-on-1 Full Arch bridges also use zirconia instead of acrylic for the teeth material.
 Zirconia is a white (and durable) material that looks like your natural teeth.
 Acrylic is a dull plastic that noticeably looks fake.
 It is also soft and easy to damage, and it’s porous, which provides the ideal environment for terrible smelling bacteria to grow.